Floor-Is-Ketchup/rfw-training/README.md

 ## Contents

 ### Assignments
-Contains the assignments belonging to the presentation and information
+Contains the assignments belonging to the presentation and information: [Assignments](assignments/README.md)

 ### Examples
 Different examples of Robot Framework code

 ### Praegus Travels
-For usage of part 2 of the training
+For usage of part 2 of the training: [Praegus Travels](praegus_travels/README.md)

 ### Syntax.robot
 Primary example file, to help look up syntax when desired